Amazon rainforest: Deforestation

 The needs of soy farmers have been used to justify many of the controversial transportation projects that are currently developing in the Amazon.
 The first two highways successfully opened up the rainforest and led to increased settlement and deforestation.
 The mean annual deforestation rate from 2000 to 2005 (22392 km2 per year) was 18% higher than in the previous five years (19018 km2 per year).
 Although deforestation declined significantly in the Brazilian Amazon between 2004 and 2014, there has been an increase to the present day.

 Brazil's President, Jair Bolsonaro, has supported the relaxation of regulations placed on agricultural land.
 He has used his time in office to allow for more deforestation and more exploitation of the Amazon's rich natural resources.
+Deforestation reached a 15 year high in 2021.

 Since the discovery of fossil fuel reservoirs in the Amazon rainforest, oil drilling activity has steadily increased, peaking in the Western Amazon in the 1970s and ushering another drilling boom in the 2000s.
 Oil companies have to set up their operations by opening new roads through the forests, which often contributes to deforestation in the region.
+9.4% of the territory of the Amazon is affected by oil fields.

+Mining is also a major driver of deforestation.
+17% of the area of the Amazon Rainforest is affected by mining.

+The transition to solar and wind energy, digitalization, raised the demand for cassiterite (the main ore of tin used also for financing gold mining), manganese and copper, which attracrted many illegal miners to the Amazon.
+This led to deforestation, different environmental and social problems.
+Hydropower also creates significant problems in the Amazon.
+Such activities are defined by the World Rainforest Movement as "Green extractivism".

 The European Union–Mercosur free trade agreement, which would form one of the world's largest free trade areas, has been denounced by environmental activists and indigenous rights campaigners.
 The fear is that the deal could lead to more deforestation of the Amazon rainforest as it expands market access to Brazilian beef.

 According to a November 2021 report by Brazil's INPE, based on satellite data, deforestation has increased by 22% over 2020 and is at its highest level since 2006.

 2019 fires

-There have been 72,843 fires in Brazil in 2019, with more than half within the Amazon region.
+There were 72,843 fires in Brazil in 2019, with more than half within the Amazon region.
 In August 2019 there were a record number of fires.
 Deforestation in the Brazilian Amazon rose more than 88% in June 2019 compared with the same month in 2018.

 The increased area of fire-impacted forest coincided with a relaxation of environmental regulations from the Brazilian government.
 Notably, before those regulations were put in place in 2008 the fire-impacted area was also larger compared to the regulation period of 2009–2018.
-As these fire continue to move closer to the heart of the Amazon Basin, their impact on biodiversity will only increase in scale, as the cumulative fire-impacted area is correlated with the number of species impacted.
+As these fire continue to move closer to the heart of the Amazon basin, their impact on biodiversity will only increase in scale, as the cumulative fire-impacted area is correlated with the number of species impacted.